greenelab/deep-review/all-sections.md

 formed by one 1D residual neural network and one 2D residual neural network.
 Blindly tested in the latest CASP competition (i.e. CASP12 [@zScWGveU]),
-RaptorX-Contact ranked first in F1 score (a widely-used performance metric combining sensitivity and specificity) on free-modeling targets as well as the whole set of targets.
+RaptorX-Contact ranked first in F1 score on free-modeling targets as well as the whole set of targets.
 In CAMEO (which can be interpreted as a fully-automated CASP) [@u9uApoaB], its predicted contacts were also able to fold proteins with a novel fold and only 65-330 sequence homologs.
 This